Wave-function geometry of band crossing points in two-dimensions: Wave function geometry of quadratic band crossing

-In summary, when the representation of $C_n$ rotation is given by \eq{eq:Cn_cond1} or \eq{eq:Cn_cond2}, $\mc{C}_{\rm BS}$ is a circle so that the maximal quantum distance $\dm$ fully characterizes the quantum geometry.
+In summary, when the representation of $C_n$ rotation is given by \eq{eq:Cn_cond1} or \eqref{eq:Cn_cond2}, $\mc{C}_{\rm BS}$ is a circle so that the maximal quantum distance $\dm$ fully characterizes the wave function geometry.
+This result is revisited in the next subsection.